MovementDAO/Greenpoint/Greenpoint-District-Vote.md

 (1) Sign the following message from your contribution address:

->I hereby approve of the proposed plan laid out in the Development Plan v1.0 document, and confirm that I have thoroughly read and understood its contents.
+>I approve the proposed plan laid out in the Development Plan v1.0 document, and confirm that I have thoroughly read and understood its contents.

+Should you choose to deny the proposal rather than approve it, please replace "approve" with "deny".

 Example: Using MyEtherWallet's sign message function https://www.myetherwallet.com/signmsg.html: